awsdocs/amazon-elasticache-docs/doc_source/redis/decrease-replica-count.md

    1. Choose **Delete** to delete the replicas or **Cancel** to cancel the operation\.

 **Important**
-If you don’t specify the replica nodes to be deleted, ElastiCache for Redis auto\-selects replica nodes for deletion\.
+If you don’t specify the replica nodes to be deleted, ElastiCache for Redis automatically selects replica nodes for deletion\.
 While doing so, ElastiCache for Redis attempts to retain the Multi\-AZ architecture for your replication group followed by retaining replicas with minimum replication lag with the master\.
-The primary or master nodes in the replication group cannot be deleted\.
-If you specify primary node for deletion, the operation will fail with an error event indicating that the primary node was selected for deletion\.
+You can't delete the primary or master nodes in a replication group\.
+If you specify a primary node for deletion, the operation fails with an error event indicating that the primary node was selected for deletion\.

 ## Using the AWS CLI<a name="decrease-replica-count-cli"></a>